Integrative design is a very progressive process that can be incorporated to heighten a project’s overall success.

 Types of People to Include

-One phrase stands true to the success of integrative design: the more, the merrier.
 All groups involved with a certain project should collaborate, including clients, architects, project owners, engineers, general contractors, and more.
 Furthermore, project involvement should extend beyond the actual building to comprise neighboring buildings and residents, community officials, and local artists (to name a few).
 By creating a large and eclectic community around a certain project, the overall process will be stronger and more beneficial.

 Enhanced Definition: Process